gorgiv/microcontroller-remote-control-system/README.md

 - Check the current measured temperature in the home
 - When a user is present at home, he can monitor the current temperature in the room through the display
 - Allowed control by an unlimited number of users from any place in the world with a GSM network available
-- Only one user can be a system administrator
+- Only one person can be a system administrator

 ## 8. Working principle of the system